schucan/link/README.md

 - Links can be configured to first show where they are going.
 If installed on `https://example.com`, then visiting `https://example.com/someLink` will first display a page showing the visitor the destination URL, and a "go!" button. "direct" links will still directly be redirected instead.
 - Visiting the root (`https://example.com` in the example above) without being logged in displays a list of all links with the `public` flag.
 - visits are recorded in local CSV log files for further analysis if needed.
+- The page is a progressive web app (PWA): you can "save to homescreen" on your mobile to use it like a native app.

 ## Installation